The Complexity of Conjunctive Queries with Degree 2: Introduction

-These observations reveal two important questions in the search for the limits of tractability for \cqprob when there is no bound on the arity. \emph{ \begin{enumerate} \item Are there appropriate notions of \emph{forbidden substructures} in hypergraphs of unbounded arity? \item Can we relate such forbidden substructures to any common width parameters for hypergraphs? \end{enumerate} } \paragraph{Contributions} In this paper we propose a possible answers for these two questions for hypergraphs of degree 2.
-We show that in this setting, large enough generalised hypertree width always implies the existence of certain highly-connected substructures.
-This substructure relation, which we call hypergraph dilution, is also connected to the complexty of \pcq.
+These observations reveal two important questions in the search for the limits of tractability for \cqprob when there is no bound on the arity. \emph{ \begin{enumerate} \item Are there appropriate notions of \emph{forbidden substructures} in hypergraphs of unbounded rank? \item Can we relate such forbidden substructures to any common width parameters for hypergraphs? \end{enumerate} } \paragraph{Contributions} In this paper we attempt to answer these questions for hypergraphs with degree 2.
+We show that in this setting, large enough generalised hypertree width (\ghw) always implies the existence of certain highly-connected substructures.
+This substructure relation, which we call \emph{hypergraph dilution}, is also connected to the complexity of \pcq, the parameterisation of \cqprob by the query.
 These observations allow us to follow a similar path as Grohe in the proof of the characterisation for bounded arity in~\cite{DBLP:journals/jacm/Grohe07} and obtain a first characterisation result for the complexity of unbounded arity CQ answering.